-Need a way to get some veggies into your breakfast?
-This Roasted Tomato, Kale, & Goat Cheese Breakfast Frittata is a great way to do just that.
-Everything gets combined into a cast iron skillet then cooks up to meld the flavors together.
-It’s both pretty and pretty easy.
+This Roasted Tomato, Kale, & Goat Cheese Breakfast Frittata is a healthy and easy way to get your veggies in.
+Everything gets combined into a cast iron skillet then cooks up in the oven to meld the flavors together.
+A yummy vegetarian meal for breakfast or dinner!

 Both tomatoes and kale are starting to pop up in abundance around here.
 A great way to use them is in a breakfast frittata – it’s simple to make and can easily feed a whole family.
 Or just make it for yourself and cut up large slices to use as breakfast during the week.